openedx/edx-documentation/en_us/olx/source/what-is-olx.rst

 What is Open Learning XML?
 ###########################

-Open Learning XML (OLX) is the XML-based standard used to build courses for the edX Platform.
+OLX (open learning XML) is the XML-based standard used to build courses for the edX Platform.

 With OLX, you can: